bitcoin-computer/monorepo/packages/BRC20/README.md

 # BRC20 Fungible Token Contract

-An implementation of the ERC20 [standard](https://eips.ethereum.org/EIPS/eip-20) on Bitcoin built on the [Bitcoin Computer](http://bitcoincomputer.io/).
-The following interface is implemented:
+An implementation of the [ERC20 standard](https://eips.ethereum.org/EIPS/eip-20) on Bitcoin built on the [Bitcoin Computer](http://bitcoincomputer.io/).
+The following interface is implemented.

 ```typescript
 interface IBRC20 {